Databricks Asset Bundles resources

 docker_image Map The custom docker image.
 See docker_image.

 driver_node_type_id String The node type of the Spark driver.
-Note that this field is optional; if unset, the driver node type will be set as the same value as node_type_id defined above.
+This field is optional.
+If unset, the driver node type is set to the value of node_type_id.
 This field, along with node_type_id, should not be set if virtual_cluster_size is set.
 If both driver_node_type_id, node_type_id, and virtual_cluster_size are specified, driver_node_type_id and node_type_id take precedence.

 enable_elastic_disk Boolean Autoscaling Local Storage: when enabled, this cluster will dynamically acquire additional disk space when its Spark workers are running low on disk space.
 This feature requires specific AWS permissions to function correctly - refer to the User Guide for more details.